5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_PCI_Devices/Block_Kexts/README.md

 And the PCI Serial Adapter will be gone from Network Settings as wel.

 ## Notes
+- I couldn't find much info about this kext but the `IOSerialBSDClient` seems to be related to to the [serial modem detection](https://developer.apple.com/forums/thread/116061).
-If you notice any issues with the system after disabling this kext, re-enable it.
+- If you notice any issues with the system after disabling this kext, re-enable it.
 So far I haven't noticed any problems.